Sjors/nado-book/attacks/guix.md

 For example, since Gitian uses Ubuntu, somebody might say, “Hey, this Bitcoin project’s pretty cool.
 This Ubuntu project’s pretty cool.
 Let me contribute some source to Ubuntu.”
 Their “contribution” could be a small change to the compiler that’s shipped with Ubuntu.
 They could modify that compiler, so that whenever it compiles Bitcoin, it sneaks in some code to steal coins, but when it compiles any other software, it behaves normally.

-This example is a bit contrived, and someone attempting this is very likely to get caught long before they do any damage; there’s much more scrutiny on compiler software and on Ubuntu than there is in the Node.js ecosystem we described above.
+This example is a bit contrived, and someone attempting this is very likely to get caught long before they do any damage; there’s much more scrutiny on compiler software and on Ubuntu than there is in for example the Node.js ecosystem we mentioned above.
 But the general attack strategy would be the same.
 And with a trillion dollars at stake, attackers can be very sophisticated and very patient.

 Now let’s say everybody runs their Gitian builder, which includes this hypothetical compromised Ubuntu compiler.
 It would be very, very scary, because it’d still have deterministic builds, because everybody is using the exact same malware to build it.